Out-Law Guide | 16 Feb 2021 | 4:36 pm | 7 min. read

-Under the DAC6 rules an 'intermediary', or in some cases a taxpayer, will be obliged to notify their tax authority of an arrangement which:
+Under the UK's current mandatory disclosure rules an 'intermediary', or in some cases a taxpayer, will be obliged to notify HM Revenue & Customs (HMRC) of an arrangement which is 'cross-border' and satisfies hallmark D of DAC6

-The DAC6 rules apply to a 'cross-border arrangement', which means an arrangement concerning more than one member state or a member state and a third country where at least one of the following conditions is satisfied:
+The rules apply to a 'cross-border arrangement', which means an arrangement concerning the UK or an EU member state and another country, which could be an EU member state or a third country, where at least one of the following conditions is satisfied:

 The rules require a person who is an 'intermediary' in respect of reportable cross-border arrangements to make the report.